Skip to content

 Share article

-A perfect cucumber has advantages.
-It is easier to peel, for example, and even slices can be placed on bread without any problems.
-However, crooked cucumbers taste just as good; they just don’t look quite as perfect. myHOMEBOOK spoke to Marie Diederich about this.
-She is known as a gardening influencer on social media under the name “Wurzelwerk” and also works as an author.
+A perfect cucumber has its advantages.
+It’s easier to peel, and the uniform slices can be placed on a sandwich without any trouble.
+Crooked cucumbers, however, taste just as good; they just don’t look as perfect. myHOMEBOOK spoke with Marie Diederich about this.
+She is known as “Wurzelwerk” on social media as a garden influencer and is also an author.

 Why Cucumbers Sometimes Grow Crooked

-Cucumbers are sensitive little things.
+Cucumbers are quite sensitive.
 Anyone who has planted cucumbers in their own garden will have noticed this.
-A little too little sun or forgetting to water them for a day — and the plants die.
-Sometimes, you can save them, but then the cucumbers are often bent and crooked.
+A little too little sun or forgetting to water them for a day—and the plants start to wither.
+Sometimes you can save them, but then the cucumbers are often crooked and bent.

-“Cucumbers often become crooked because they are not equally well cared for everywhere — one side gets more water or nutrients and grows faster, while the other can’t keep up,” explains Marie Diederich.
-“It’s a bit like muscle training: if you only train one arm, it will eventually become crooked.”
-It can also happen that the cucumber doesn’t have enough space to grow because it is lying on the ground and bumping into something.
+“Cucumbers often grow crooked because they are not equally well supplied everywhere—one side gets more water or nutrients and grows faster, while the other side lags behind,” explains Marie Diederich.
+“It’s a bit like muscle training: If you only train one arm, it will eventually become uneven.”
+It can also happen that the cucumber doesn’t have enough space to grow because it’s lying on the ground and bumping into something.

 What You Can Do About Crooked Cucumbers

 Crooked cucumbers don’t taste worse just because they look different.
-Nevertheless, you want to avoid them growing crooked.
-Marie reveals a few tips to increase the likelihood of straight cucumbers:
+Still, you might want to prevent them from growing crooked.
+Marie shares some tips to increase the chances of growing straight cucumbers:

-1. To ensure that cucumbers grow nice and straight, you should water them regularly.
+1. To ensure cucumbers grow nice and straight, you should water them regularly.

-2. You should also give the cucumbers fertilizer so that they get all the nutrients they need.
+2. You should also provide cucumbers with fertilizer so that they receive all the nutrients they need.

-3. A trellis can help so that the cucumbers have enough space to grow and hang.
-Because they don’t bump into anything, they tend to grow straight.
+3. A trellis can help ensure cucumbers have enough space to grow and hang.
+Since they don’t bump into anything, they are more likely to grow straight.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.